 I am a natural-history illustrator, living and working in Canterbury.
-I specialise in Dinosauria, but also produce studies of other extant and extinct species.
-I have recently provided artwork for scientists at the Natural History Museum (London) and for Prehistoric Times magazine.
+I specialise in life restorations, but also provide technical drawings and concept art for exhibition designers.
+I have recently provided artwork for the Natural History Museum (London) and for Prehistoric Times magazine.

 You can keep up to date with my latest studies, projects and selected palaeo-ramblings at: